Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 [//]: # (A brief description on what your tutorial is about, what users expect to get out of your tutorial, what Vienna capabilities your tutorial will highlight.)

-This tutorial illustrates how data scientists can use Azure ML Workbench to develop solutions that requires use of big data.
+This scenario illustrates how data scientists can use Azure ML Workbench to develop solutions that requires use of big data.
 We show how a user by using Azure ML Workbench can follow a happy path of starting from a fraction of a large dataset, iterating through data preparation, feature engineering and machine learning, and then eventually extending the process to the entire large dataset.

 Along the way, we show the following key capabilities of Azure ML Workbench:
 <ul>
     <li>Easy switching between compute targets:</li>We show how the user can set up different compute targets and use them in  experimentation.
-In this tutorial, we use a Ubuntu DSVM and a HDInsight cluster as the compute targets.
+In this example, we use a Ubuntu DSVM and a HDInsight cluster as the compute targets.
 We also show the user how to configure the compute targets depending on the availability of resources.
 In particular, after scaling out the Spark cluster (that is, including more worker nodes in the Spark cluster), how the user can use the resources through Azure ML Workbench to speed up experiment runs.
     <li>Run History Tracking: </li> We show the user how Azure ML Workbench can be used as a way to track the performance of  machine learning models and other metrics of interests.
     <li>Operationalization of the Machine Learning Model: </li> we show the user how to use the build-in tools within Azure ML Workbench to deploy the trained machine learning model as web service on Azure Container Service (ACS), and how to use the web service to get mini-batch predictions through REST API Calls.
     <li> Azure ML Workbench's capability to support Terabytes data.